BM285/DI_ABAP_Integration/exercises/ex2/README.md

 We've now successfully implemented a custom ABAP Operator in S/4HANA and consumed it from a Data Intelligence Pipeline.
 <br><br>

-## Exercise 2.3 - Triggering the execution of a report variant in a remote S/4HANA system out of a Data Intelligence Pipeline
+## Exercise 2.3 - Making use of custom ABAP Operators in SAP Data Intelligence for ABAP report execution

 So far, we have missed to proof whether or not our ABAP CDS Views and the consuming Data Intelligence Pipelines are really providing delta information.
 This would require access to the S/4HANA system in order to conduct changes on the data basis, hence on the EPM Business Partner table or on the EPM Sales Order object.